7 Reasons to Try Microfiber Made Recycled Plastic

 3. People can help clean up the world as they reduce chemicals on their floors, where children and pets play.
-The extremely durable Norwex Mop Pads are made from up to 70% recycled materials.
+The extremely durable Norwex Mop Pads are made from up to 70% recycled yarn.
 And because these pads are used with only water—no harsh cleaning chemicals required—families stay safer as chemicals are eliminated.

 4. An antibacterial agent is woven into many of the new microfiber products—and each also comes with the company’s standard two-year microfiber warranty.

 5. The Wet Mop Pad also has the proven ability to remove up to 99% of bacteria from a surface with only water when following the proper care and use instructions.

 6. And now a colorful set of microfiber Counter Cloths made from 50% recycled yarn offers a much more sustainable option for replacing wasteful, single-use paper towels.

 7. Best of all, as more and more people rely on products made from recycled yarn, large amounts of single-use plastic are being kept out of the landfills and oceans of the world!

 - Currently only around 27% of plastic bottles are recycled.

 - 5 trillion plastic bags are used every year, and fewer than 1% are recycled.

 - Always rinse plastic before recycling it to keep mold, insects and scavenging animals away.

 - Over 51,000 trees are cut down daily to support North America’s paper towel habit.